kevin931/cytomulate/docs/source/tutorial/cli.rst

         --n_batches 2 \
         --n_types 5 \
         --n_markers 20 \
+        --trajectory \
         -o <your_dir_here>

-This will generate two batches with 1000 cells, 5 cell types, and 20 markers.
+This will generate two batches with 1000 cells, 5 cell types, and 20 markers with trajectories.
 Both batches will be combined and saved to a single file, but the ``sample_index.txt`` will delineate the indices accordingly.

 If you wish ``cytomulate`` to create the directory you entered, you can add